artic-network/sealion/instructions.md

 1. **Focus on variable sites**: Use "Constant sites" collapse preset to hide invariant positions and focus on differences

-2. **Compare to reference**: Set a sequence as reference and use "Colour differences only" to quickly spot variations
+2. **Compare to reference**: Set a sequence as reference and use "Colour differences only" (Cmd+D) to quickly spot variations

+3. **Navigate differences efficiently**: Select specific sequences of interest, then use Cmd+Left/Right to jump between their differences while keeping them in view

-3. **Find outliers**: Sort by selected column to group sequences with the same nucleotide at a position of interest
+4. **Find outliers**: Sort by selected column to group sequences with the same nucleotide at a position of interest

-4. **Navigate large alignments**: Use the overview panel to jump to different regions quickly
+5. **Navigate large alignments**: Use Shift+Arrow keys to jump to alignment extremes, or Alt+Arrow for page scrolling

-5. **Adjust view density**: Decrease font size to see more sequences on screen, or increase to examine details
+6. **Adjust view density**: Decrease font size to see more sequences on screen, or increase to examine details

-6. **Cumulative filtering**: Apply multiple collapse presets sequentially to refine which columns are visible
+7. **Cumulative filtering**: Apply multiple collapse presets sequentially to refine which columns are visible

-7. **Quick search**: Use Cmd+G to rapidly cycle through search results without using the mouse
+8. **Quick search**: Use Cmd+G to rapidly cycle through search results without using the mouse

+9. **Keyboard-driven workflow**: Most operations have keyboard shortcuts - see the shortcuts section for a complete list

 ## Technical Notes